keptn/keptn/usecases/production-deployments/README.md

 ## Step 2.
 Create front-end v2 <a id="step-two"></a>

 In this step, you create an *improved* version of the front-end service.
-You will change the color of the header of the application to be able to see the effect of traffic routing between two different artefact versions.
+You will change the color of the application header to see the effect of traffic routing between two different artefact versions.

 1. Edit the file `public/topbar.html` in the master branch of the `~/keptn/repositories/front-end` repository and change the following lines as depicted in the screenshot: